Skip to content

 Ice cream from Rollney in Penang

 We hired a trishaw ride to explore all the famous street art.
 Trishaw driver didn’t only show us the artistic streets but also let us stop for pictures.
 He offered friendly local knowledge travel tips and we followed his recommendation to try the famous Hungarian ice cream from Rollney Cafe.
-We then did some shopping from Pranging Mall before heading back to our hotel.
+We then did some shopping at Pranging Mall before heading back to our hotel.

 Temple at the entrance of Chew Jetty